SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 It is a good idea to backup your saves before using this firmware.

 When the game is exited back to the menu, it will prompt you to save.
-So to save your progress, be sure to return to the file menu before turning the system off.
+Return to the file menu before turning the system off to save your progress.

 ## Cores Supported